Welcome to the Samford District Historical Museum . . .

 You can explore life before motorised transport with our displays of horse & carts, old time tractors and farm machinery.

-See the blacksmith at work (on the last Sunday of each month) and learn the important role he played in the community.
+See the blacksmith at work (on the first Sunday of each month) and learn the important role he played in the community.

 Come and sit in our replica 1872 Samford School, with slab walls and shingle roof, precisely built to the original plans.